 Plumbing leaks are a significant problem, and no one wants to wake up to find water all over their kitchen floor.
 But the worst leaks are those that escape detection: breaching behind your walls or underground somewhere where you can’t actively spot it.
 Here in Bergen County, NJ, spring and summer are the ideal time to address such issues, when the weather is warm and the ground between you and the broken pipe isn’t frozen solid.
-But before you treat the leak, you need to learn to notice it and call for professional assistance.
-Here are 3 ways to spot a plumbing leak that you should watch for:
+But before you treat the leak, you need to learn to notice it and call for professional leak detection in Teaneck.
+Here are 3+ ways to spot a plumbing leak that you should watch for:

 1. CHECK THE METER OR YOUR BILLS

-Higher bills without accompanying extra use are a sure sign you have a leak.
-You can also turn off all of your water and check your meter, then check it again a few hours later without running any water in the interim.
+If your bill suddenly goes up and you haven’t used any more water than normal, that most likely means you have a leak.
+You can also turn off all of your water and check your meter, then check it again anywhere from 30 minutes to a few hours later without running any water in the interim.
 If the meter has moved, you probably have a leak.

 2. SOUNDS OF RUNNING OR DRIPPING WATER